enjaku4/downtime_detector/README.md

 https://downtimedetector.xyz

 It is a simple downtime detector.
-You can add any URL and the application will ping it every 5 minutes showing the result in the user's dashboard and optionally notifying the user via email if a problem occurs.
+A user can add any URL and the application will ping it every 5 minutes showing the result in the user's dashboard and optionally notifying the user via email if a problem occurs.

 ## A note about the architecture